Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 }
 ```

-**Approachable Concurrency** — a package-level setting that bundles 6.2's new defaults: MainActor isolation by default, async-stays-on-caller, fewer Sendable checks at hot boundaries.
+**Approachable Concurrency**: a package-level setting that bundles 6.2's new defaults: MainActor isolation by default, async-stays-on-caller, fewer Sendable checks at hot boundaries.
 The recommended starting point for new app and UI modules:

 ```swift
 .target(